Let’s uncover Zagreb, Croatia; one subtlety at a time.

 Medieval buildings with red tile roofs, intriguing museums, cozy cafes, and restaurants lining the narrow winding cobbled streets; Zagreb’s Upper Town exudes the old-world charm.

-With easy pace and compact character, the old town is meant for walking.
+With an easy pace and compact character, the old town is meant for walking.

 Zagreb Lower Town